shwina/shwina.github.io/_posts/2020-11-16-get-it-right.md

 things can get complicated.

-In this post, I explain how to control attribute access in Python.
+In this post, we'll see how to control what happens when you use the dot operator.
-I also talk about descriptors and how they fit into the picture.
+Before we can talk about customizing attribute access, we need to discuss two related topics:
+**class and instance attributes**, and **descriptors**.
+If both of those are familiar to you, feel free to skip ahead.

 - TOC
 {:toc}